 Evening Prayer After Meetings

-A prayer guide to help you process the day's meetings, bring your conversations and concerns to Jesus, and release what you've carried into the evening.
+A prayer guide to help you process the day's meetings, bring your concerns to Jesus, and find rest for the evening ahead.

 5–12 min